MMdeCastro/ml-zoomcamp/Midterm_project/README.md

 <li> predict_test_deposite.py -> output testing locally </li>
 <li> pipenv and pipenv.lock -> for the virtual environment using pipenv </li>
 <li> Dockerfile -> of a Docker container </li>
-<li> NEW requirements.txt and Procfile for Heroku deployment </li>
 </ul>

 ## Deployment of model

-To deploy this model with:
+Open the web server by running:

-+ gunicorn, please use: gunicorn --bind 0.0.0.0:9696 predict_deposit:ap
++ gunicorn --bind 0.0.0.0:9696 predict_deposit:app

-+ waitress, please use: waitress-serve --listen=0.0.0.0:9696 predict_deposit:app
+(use 'waitress' instead of 'gunicorn' if you are in Windows).

-it will open the web server.
-Test it by running in other shell: python predict_test_deposit.py.
+The data of a new customer are written in 'predict_test_deposit.py'.
+Test the deployment by running it in other shell:

++ python predict_test_deposit.py.

+The output (if that client will open a deposit or not and the probability) will be written in the shell.

 Close the web server with 'Ctrl + c'.

 ## Virtual Environment

 Pipenv creates an enviroment with the name of the current folder.

-+ Install 'pipenv' with 'pip install pipenv'.
++ Install 'pipenv' running 'pip install pipenv' in shell.
-+ To activate the environment run 'pipenv shell' in shell.
++ Activate the environment running 'pipenv shell' in shell.
-+ When then environment is activated, install everything using 'pipenv' instead of 'pip', for instance:
++ When then environment is activated, install everything using 'pipenv' instead of 'pip', for this project:

 pipenv install numpy scikit-learn==1.00 xgboost flask gunicorn

-+ The Pipfile records what you have installed (thus only run the installation once) and in the Piplock file are the packages checksums.
++ The Pipfile records what you have installed (thus only run the packages installation once) and in the Pipfile.lock are the packages checksums.
 + Close the environment with 'Crt + d'

 To use the environment, run 'pipenv shell' and deploy the model as said in the section above.